 Archaeological monuments are the oldest traces of human activity.
-The oldest find in Norway is dating from about 12 000 years ago.
-All archaeological and architectural monuments and sites that predate 1537 are automatically protected by the Cultural Heritage Act.
-By 2020, the loss of these should not exceed 0.5 per cent annually.
+The oldest finds in Norway are about 12 000 years old.
+By 2020, the loss of archaeological monuments should not exceed 0.5 per cent annually.

-Many of the visible archaeological monuments and sites have been registered in connection with the production of Norway's economic map sheets, which was started in the 1960s.
-The register of monuments and sites lists more than 280 000 archaeological monuments and objects.
+Many archaeological monuments and sites have been registered in connection with the production of Norway's economic map sheets, which started in the 1960s.
+So far more than 280 000 archaeological monuments and objects have been registered.

 However, there are large uncultivated and mountain areas that have not yet been investigated.
 Spot checks have shown that there may be as many as 20 unknown archaeological monuments or objects for every one that has been registered.
-We therefore expect that there are many archaeological sites around the country that have not yet been found.
+We therefore believe that there are many archaeological sites around the country that have not yet been discovered.

 Many archaeological monuments are not visible